-This post will reveal the 13 Things I Do To Improve My Finances.
+13 Things I Do To Improve My FinancesApril 22, 2020

 When I started this blog my goal was to only share my personal financial journey.
-I never thought that my posts would inspire others to create their own journey to financial freedom as well.
+I never thought my posts would inspire others to pursue their own journey to financial freedom as well.

-I know how tough managing your money can be.
-Just like you, I havestruggled to balance my budgetand keepeverything in order.
-But what I come to realize is that the little things and changes we do today matter a lot.
+I know how tough managing money can be.
+Just like you, I have struggled to balance my budget and keep everything in order.
+But what I come to realize is that the little things and changes we do matter a lot.

 1. I set goals

 I have always been a big fan of goal-setting ever since I was in school.
 I try to list the things that I want to accomplish and the next actions that can make them happen.

 My monthly goal is all about numbers I want to achieve like “Earn 20,000pesos through event hosting” or “Earn $100 dollars on freelance content writing”.
-For weekly goals most of the time they aren’t number-based but really personal financial habits I want to succeed like “I will track my expenses everyday this week” or “I will read a financial book” etc.
+My weekly goals aren’t number-based but more of personal financial habits I want to succeed at like “I will track my expenses everyday this week” or “I will read a financial book” etc.

-Every payday I use the template I created and really distribute my money wisely.
+Every payday I use the template to distribute my money wisely.
 This helped me to allot 20% of my money on savings and investments, 50% for my personal needs and essentials and 30% for extra expenses.

-I used a DIY Spending Tracker and then moved on a new spending tracker notebook before finally settling on my bullet journal for this activity.
+I used a DIY Spending Tracker and then moved on to a new spending tracker notebook before finally settling on my bullet journal for this activity.
 What I do is record where my money goes everyday and review whether I stayed within my daily budget or not.
 This also allowed me to understand my behavior as a consumer and my overall attitude when it comes to spending my money.

 4. I learn a lot about personal finance

 I have shared a collection of my personal finance and investment books before and I am really happy that I have found deep joy in learning more about financial literacy.
-If you want to know my recommended personal finance blogs then click here.
-Also I try to share The Best of Personal Finance Tips and Must-Reads on myWeekly Notes.
-It’s nice to learn new things about money every single day.

 For me it’s better to save for an emergency fund now that I still have no financial responsibility and no debt to think about.
 Once I’m done saving up for my real emergency fund I can now focus on saving on other funds and of course my investments.